meganz/mpenc_doc/source/engineering.rst

   Typically, this may be implemented as a state machine.

-  Greeter is a factory component for new Greeting instances, defined as an interface used by HybridSession, consisting of some limited codec methods for initial/final packets of a group key agreement.
+  Greeter is a factory component for new Greeting instances, defined as an interface used by HybridSession that consists of some limited codec methods for initial/final packets of a group key agreement.
 Implementations of these methods may reasonably depend on state, such as the result of any previous operation, data about operations proposed by the local user but not yet accepted by the group, or a reference to an ongoing Greeting.

-ServerOrder [$]
-  Called "concurrency resolver" in previous chapters, this component is used by HybridSession to enforce a consistent and context preserving total-ordering of membership operations.
-It tracks the results of older operations, whether we're currently in an operation, and decides how to accept/reject proposals for newer operations.

 SessionBase
   This is a partial Session implementation, for full implementations to build